 Diffuse: It contains all the color information of the surface in simple words this is just a Texture.

-Roughness: It illustrates that how much light is absorbed by the surface.
+Roughness: It illustrates how much light is absorbed by the surface.
 If the total light is get absorbed then the surface is rough.
 And if no light is absorbed then the surface is smooth.

 Normals: create the illusion of depth and texture on the surface of a 3D model using computer graphics.